OGRECave/ogre-attic/trunk/PlugIns/PCZSceneManager/docs/readme.txt

 CREATING PORTALS:

 Once the user has created a zone (in addition to the default zone), they can create portals to attach two zones together.

+*** NEW AS OF 9/25/07:

+To create a portal, the user just calls PCZSceneManager::createPortal().
+NOTE: The user should NOT just instantiate a portal manually (i.e. portal = new Portal) because the clean up of portals is handled by the scene manager directly.
+Instantiating portals using the C++ 'new' command will result in memory leaks and errors if the scene is destroyed and recreated.

+To destroy a portal use PCZSceneManager::deletePortal(Portal *p) or PCZSceneManager::deletePortal(String & portalName).

+***

-To do this, the user just creates a new Portal instance (i.e. newPortal = new Portal) and sets the portal corner points, attaches it to a node, and then adds it to the zone (see PCZTestApp -> RoomObject.cpp -> createPortals() function).
+Then set the portal corner points, attaches it to a node, and then adds it to the zone (see PCZTestApp -> RoomObject.cpp -> createPortals() function).

-NOTE: In a future revision, I will probably change this so that it is a function call instead of explicit instantiation by the user in order to prevent mis-use.

 NOTE: Portals currently only connect different zones.
 The user can't connect portals to the same zone yet (i.e. no teleporters).
 This functionality